Bill Hayes (actor): Early life

 Hayes was born in Harvey, Illinois, on June 5, 1925.
 He attended Whittier Grade School and Thornton Township High.

 In March 1943, while a freshman at DePauw University, he enlisted in the U.S. Navy Air Corps, and received his welcome letter on his eighteenth birthday ordering him to report for active duty on July 1.
 For the next 27 months, he trained to be a fighter pilot.
 He was two weeks shy of receiving his commission as a 2nd Lieutenant in the Marine Air Corps, scheduled to fly an F8F off a carrier, when World War II ended.
 He was awarded the American Campaign Medal and the World War II Victory Medal.

 Given the choice of reenlisting in the Navy or getting out immediately, he opted for civilian life.
 After five weeks of hitchhiking around the Midwest to celebrate with buddies who were also coming home, he returned to complete his Bachelor of Arts requirements at DePauw University, where he was a member of the Lambda Chi Alpha fraternity and graduated in June 1947 with a dual major in Music and English.

 Career

 Hayes was a singer on the Sid Caesar and Imogene Coca variety show Your Show of Shows in the early 1950s.
 He had a supporting role in the 1952 black comedy Stop, You're Killing Me.
 During the Davy Crockett craze in 1955, three recorded versions of "The Ballad of Davy Crockett" were in the top 30.
-Hayes' version was the most popular: It was number 1 on the Billboard Hot 100 for five weeks, sold over two million copies, and was awarded a gold disc.
+Hayes' version was the most popular: It was number 1 on the Billboard best sellers chart for five weeks, sold over two million copies, and was awarded a gold disc.
 He also starred on Broadway in Rodgers and Hammerstein's Me and Juliet (1953).
 Hayes had other small hits in the 1950s, including "The Berry Tree" and covers of "High Noon" and "Wringle, Wrangle"; the latter was his only other Hot 100 hit, reaching number 33 in 1957.